billtang/chinese-character-classifier/README.md

 ## Results

-Overall, the classifier achieved a best accuracy of **88.36%** on the training dataset and **75.62%** on the validation dataset.
-By Epoch 25, the percentages were still climbing upwards, so a little more testing is needed to determine the true best accuracies.
+Overall, the classifier achieved a best accuracy of **77.90%** on the validation dataset.
+Interestingly, while the accuracy on the training dataset continued to increase for all 100 epochs, the accuracy on the validation dataset remained somewhat stable after Epoch 60 (hovering around 77%).

 ![results](https://raw.githubusercontent.com/williamhu99/chinese-character-classifier/master/Images/results.png)